DHRI-Curriculum/intro-python-workshop/lessons.md

     print("I don't know what field you're talking about!
 I'm just a little program...")
 ```

 In our first line, we set a variable `field` to the string `"Media Studies"`, representing our chosen field of study.
-The `if` statement checks whether the field is set to the field "Media Studies".
+The `if` statement checks whether the field is set to the string "Media Studies".
 If it is, the code in the block beneath is executed, so the string `"Grammophone, Film, Typewriter"` will be printed.

-It's important to note at this point the use of the double equals sign `==` in if statements.
-The double equals is an *equality* operator, and it checks to see if the two values on either side are equivalent.
-Contrast this with the single equals that you've already seen, `=`, which is an *assignment* operator, that assigns a value to a variable.
-In the line `field = "Media Studies"`, you are using the assignment operator `=` to set the field to Media Studies, while in the if statement, you're using the equality operator `==` to check if the field is equivalent to Media Studies.
+It's important to note at this point the use of the double equals sign `==` in `if` statements.
+The double equals is an _equality_ operator, and it checks to see if the two values on either side are equivalent.
+Contrast this with the single equals that you've already seen, `=`, which is an _assignment_ operator, that assigns a value to a variable.
+In the line `field = "Media Studies"`, you are using the assignment operator `=` to set the variable's value to "Media Studies", (a string) while in the `if` statement, you're using the equality operator `==` to check if the field is equivalent to "Media Studies".

 You'll also notice the inclusion of a new line, the `else` statement.
 The `else` statement handles any inputs that aren't "Media Studies", and the program merely prints out that it doesn't know what you should bring.